skbohrer/MounirMesselmeni.github.io/source/_posts/2010-02-23-get-started-with-ejabberd.md

     $ erl -version
     Erlang (ASYNC_THREADS,HIPE) (BEAM) emulator version 5.10.1

 I used to install ejabberd with apt-get command, which is convenient but always several versions behind.
 That's why I switched to building from sources.
-All scripts below should be run under *ejabberd* user.
+All scripts below are assumed to be run under *ejabberd* user.

 First, create a directory where all ejabberd versions will be installed, if it does not exist yet